MachineEditor/DeepFaceLab-MVE/README.md

 LIAE - can partially fix dissimilar face shapes, but results in a less recognizable face.

-SAE - actually contains all other models, but better due to multiscale decoder.
-Just set style powers to 0.0 to get default models.

 SAE tips:

-- SAE actually contains all other models.
-Just set style power options to 0.0 to get default models.
+- SAE - actually contains all other models, but better due to multiscale decoder + pixel loss.
+Just set style powers to 0.0 to work as default (H128/DF/LIAE) model.

 - if src faceset has number of faces more than dst faceset, model can be not converged.
 In this case try 'Feed faces to network sorted by yaw' option.